 Patterns usage by this program and its advantages over other methods

-Every time an O.S. section is created, the program will apply a set of patterns provided by the user: a default set of patterns is automatically generated by the program at startup which the user can override at will.
+Every time an O.S.
+Section is created, the program will apply a set of patterns provided by the user: a default set of patterns is automatically generated by the program at startup which the user can override at will.
 This will be explained in more detail later.
-In order to see these default patterns, start the program and choose "Configure / Patterns"".
+In order to see these default patterns, start the program and choose the "Configure > Patterns" menu.

 GUI Design - automatic creation of the JMRI GUI screen: An additional feature of this program is to be able to automatically create a "standard" USS CTC panel from the parameters specified elsewhere in this program.
-This screen configures those available options.
-See "Files created for support...." for more information and procedures for loading them into the JMRI system.
+This screen configures the available options.
+See "Files created for support..." for more information and procedures for loading them into the JMRI system.
 Everything is put in pre-determined locations on the screen.
 It is an easy procedure in JMRI's Panel Editor (or other) to reposition those items.
-Caveat emptor: If you do change the locations of these items, JMRI does not modify the files created by this program.
+Caveat: If you do change the locations of items on a panel, JMRI does not modify the files created by this program.
 It is not designed to keep track of which file contains which modifications.
-Only if you save the panel to completely different panel name will those changes be saved.
+Only if you save the panel to a completely different panel name will those changes be saved.
 You should completely design the CTC panel using this program before saving to another name in JMRI, and then begin the final changes to that panel from within JMRI.

 Extra blank columns after last defined column to create: Normally, if this is 0, this program creates after the last CTC O.S.
 Section column specified a "right edge of CTC machine panel".
 If you want additional blank column(s) between your last CTC O.S.
 Sections column # and the right edge, enter that number here.